 – “This is it” I just replied.

 “The Hero”, Arlene from Sligo, Sergio Korner and I couldn’t stop talking over each other while we packed our bags in the old Renault 4 that had served us so well in our young years of freedom.
-It was a special moment for Sergio; after long months of separation, he was going to see his girlfriend Kate again, who he met when we were together in Donegal town the previous year.
+It was a special moment for Sergio; after long months of separation, he was going to be reunited with his girlfriend Kate he met when we were together in Donegal town the previous year.
 It was her graduation in Dublin, and we were all invited.
 Arnold and Arlene would continue to the West of Ireland afterwards, and since I had no girlfriend to love anymore or even yet, I was just looking forward to the journey.
 The sea and me, like a lot of other hungry Bretons out there and from other generations, it contained all the spices of a complicated love affair…

 When we saw the sign “La Glacerie”, the descent towards the Cotentin “City of Harbours”, we knew we were almost there.
-Sergio and I knew Cherbourg well, witnesses to scenes of violent demonstrations against “La Hague”, the beautiful peninsula used as a storage and reprocessing plant for half of the planet’s nuclear waste.
+Sergio and I knew Cherbourg well; witnesses to scenes of violent demonstrations against “La Hague”, the beautiful peninsula used as a storage and reprocessing plant for half of the planet’s nuclear waste.
 We didn’t like it that much, but it was our inevitable winter getaway to our favourite green island.
 What a paradox!

 We parked the car in the queue at the Ferry terminal, north of the city; an amazing complex of quays, docks and piers harbouring hundreds of fishing and sailing boats, military vessels, some more sinister than others, minesweepers and destroyers, pilot, tugboats and Ferries.
 Ours, the Irish Ferries’ St Killian II, was waiting for us to embark.
 “The Hero” looked in his rear view mirror and just said: “look at the Parigots!”
 (Provincial slang for Parisians).
 Parked behind us was a much more expensive Renault car, brand new and roomy.
 The registration indicated that they were from the French capital; well, just outside.
 The two middle aged couples seemed as impatient to get on board as we were, and Sergio courteously saluted them as we were stretching our legs.
 They looked very drab, wearing Barbour jackets with golden woodcock badges pinned on the breast.
 The women were wearing waxed hats, probably from the same range of clothes.
 They looked the part for an Irish trip “the French way”, or straight out of the 1977 movie “The Purple Taxi”.
 The wives laughed and cackled at the men’s jokes, until one of them said the unthinkable: